carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 compatibility across LLVM releases is not guaranteed.

-LLVM currently supports an alternate mechanism for conservative garbage collection support using the gc_root intrinsic.
-The mechanism described here shares little in common with the alternate implementation and it is hoped that this mechanism will eventually replace the gc_root mechanism.
+LLVM currently supports an alternate mechanism for conservative garbage collection support using the ``gcroot`` intrinsic.
+The mechanism described here shares little in common with the alternate ``gcroot`` implementation and it is hoped that this mechanism will eventually replace the gc_root mechanism.